A BRIEF HISTORY OF HOMES IN ENGLAND

 However the poor had none of these things.
-Craftsmen and labourers lived in 2 or 3 rooms.
+Craftsmen and laborers lived in 2 or 3 rooms.
 The poorest people lived in just one room.
 Their furniture was very simple and plain.

 19th Century Homes

-Well off Victorians lived in very comfortable houses.
+In the 19th century well off people in Britain lived in very comfortable houses.
 (Although their servants lived in cramped quarters, often in the attic).
-For the first time furniture was mass-produced.
+For the first time, furniture was mass-produced.
 That meant it was cheaper but unfortunately standards of design fell.
-To us middle class Victorian homes would seem overcrowded with furniture, ornaments and knick-knacks.
-However only a small minority could afford this comfortable lifestyle.
+To us 19th century middle class homes would seem overcrowded with furniture, ornaments, and knick-knacks.
+However, only a small minority could afford this comfortable lifestyle.

-Most homes also had a scullery.
+Most 19th century homes also had a scullery.
 In it was a 'copper', a metal container for washing clothes.
 The copper was filled with water and soap powder was added.
 To wash the clothes they were turned with a wooden tool called a dolly.
 Or you used a metal plunger with holes in it to push clothes up and down.
-Wet clothes were wrung through a mangle to dry them.
+Wet clothes were wrung through a device called a mangle or wringer to dry them.

 In the 1890s, for the well to do, a new style or art and decoration appeared called Art Nouveau.
-It involved swirling and flowing lines and stylised plant forms.
+It involved swirling and flowing lines and stylized plant forms.

 20th Century Homes